A list of Australian and overseas qualifications that we accept for admission into an undergraduate course.

 The follow admission criteria is a guide only for eligibility to apply.
 Grading systems and calculations vary across different institutions and countries, and the University will assess and determine the equivalent requirements.

-If you will be younger than 21 by the first time the study units of your prospective admission are finalised (called theÌýcensus date), you will also need to have completed the HSC or an equivalent acceptable secondary education qualification before your diploma will be considered.
+If you will be younger than 21 by the first time the study units of your prospective admission are finalised (called the census date), you will also need to have completed the HSC or an equivalent acceptable secondary education qualification before your diploma will be considered.

-If you have completed the HSC but not received an ATAR, your diploma can be considered.
+If you have completed the HSC but have not received an ATAR, your diploma can be considered.

-The following faculties/schools accept relevant AQF diplomas only
+The following faculties and schools accept relevant AQF diplomas only:

-A relevant diploma means the diploma is from the same broadÌýÌýas the degree you are applying for.
-If you're not sure if your diploma is relevant, contactÌýadmissions.office@sydney.edu.auÌýwith the details of your diploma and the University of Sydney course you want to apply for.
+A relevant diploma means the diploma is from the same broad field of education as the degree you are applying for (check the listed by the Australian Government).
+If you're unsure that your diploma is relevant, contact admissions.office@sydney.edu.au with the details of your diploma and the University of Sydney course you want to apply for.

-The University hasÌýinternational articulation pathwaysÌýfrom selected post-secondary qualifications at overseas universities, polytechnics and colleges.
+The University has international articulation pathways from selected post-secondary qualifications at overseas universities, polytechnics and colleges.
 This includes polytechnics in Singapore.

 These formal arrangements can help fast-track your studies by providing you with credit towards your degree.

-If you are aged 21 or older, without a recognised qualification, you may be able to gain admission through an approved preparation program via theÌýMature-age Entry Scheme.
+If you are aged 21 or older, without a recognised qualification, you may be able to gain admission through an approved preparation program via the Mature-age Entry Scheme.

-Completing University of Sydney Preparation Programs (USPP) may help you become eligible to apply for your course.
-You can either do an intensive 40 to 75-week course or a 14-week program that's designed for applicants with high academic achievements.
-Both programs are provided and facilitated by Taylors College.
+Completing the University of Sydney Preparation Programs (USPP) may help you become eligible to apply for your course.
+This program is available in intensive or standard formats, which are designed for applicants with high academic achievements.

 Foundation programs offered by Australian and New Zealand public university faculties/schools |